vipulnaik/diet-exercise-health/notes/2023-08-18-pulse-oximeter-experimentation.md

   range.
 After about a minute it was down to a 71-78 bpm range.

 I did not do a breath hold exercise this time.

+## Take 5: shortly after eating on 2023-08-19

+### Seated rest

+This was a few minutes after finishing post-eating cleanup.

+* SpO2: This was mostly at 97% but with the occasional fluctuation to 98% and 96%.

+* Heart rate (bpm): This stayed mostly in the 55-65 bpm range, with one upward fluctuation to about 80 bpm when I burped.

+### Standing (while continually having the pulse oximeter on)

+* SpO2: This stayed around 97%.

+* Heart rate (bpm): This was highly variable, between 65 and 85 bpm, but for the most part was in the range of 70 to 80 bpm.